 CalFresh (formerly known as food stamps) helps people with limited income pay for food.
 CalFresh can be used at most grocery stores, when ordering groceries online at select retailers and at farmers markets that accept an Electronic Benefit Transfer (EBT) card.
 Benefits are provided on an EBT card that works like a debit card.
 CalFresh benefits are not a loan and do not need to be paid back.

-CalFresh is a nutrition program, funded by the U.S. Department of Agriculture (USDA), which also funds free lunches at schools and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+CalFresh is a federally funded nutrition program, known nationally as the Supplemental Nutrition Assistance Program (SNAP) outside of California.
+The program is funded by the U.S. Department of Agriculture (USDA), which also funds free lunches at schools and the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 CalFresh is not the same as CalWORKs or welfare.
-The CalFresh Program is federally known as the Supplemental Nutrition Assistance Program (SNAP) outside of California.

 The amount of money you get from CalFresh changes depending on your gross income, net income and household size.
-Second Harvest of Silicon Valley can help you get the most out of your benefits.
+Second Harvest can help you understand what you are eligible for and how to get the most out of your benefits.

-For the current cycle started October 1, 2024, the CalFresh minimum monthly benefit is $23 and the maximum benefit can be as high as $975 for a family of four.
+For the current cycle started October 1, 2025, the CalFresh minimum monthly benefit is $24 and the maximum benefit can be as high as $994 for a family of four.
 With any CalFresh benefit amount, you can buy fresh, healthy food at most stores and farmers markets.
-While $23 might not seem like much, you can use this grocery list and our recipes to make eight nutritious and filling meals for under $23!
+You can use this grocery list and our recipes to make eight nutritious and filling meals for under $24!

 How can I apply for CalFresh?

-If you are approved for CalFresh, you will get an EBT card for groceries within 10 days of approval.
+If you are approved for CalFresh, you will get an EBT card in the mail for groceries within 10 days of approval.

+You can start using your EBT card as soon as you receive it in the mail.
 EBT cards work in most food stores, online and at some farmers markets.
+Use it like any normal debit card.

 What are some other benefits to signing up for CalFresh?